kiva/protocol-common/README.md

 # Manual Building & Publishing
 (Note: only run the below steps if you want to manually build a package, generally it's better just to let CD do it)
 1. Make sure node version matches node version used in protocol docker images.
 Currently this is v8.12.0.
-2. Pull from master branch.
+2. Pull from master branch
-3. update version number in package.json
+3. Update version number in package.json
-4. run `npm run build`.
+4. Run `npm run build`
-5. run script publish.sh.
+5. Get npm token and set it with `export NPM_TOKEN=<put token here>`
+6. Run script publish.sh
-6. check in package.json
+7. Check in package.json changes

 ## notes
 [github info](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages)